trinhkhoa/Lab-2---Movie-Recommendations/README.md

 print(int(bests['False Negatives'] + bests['True Positives']))
 ```

 ### b) What profit would we expect to make?
-(Be sure to consider both the revenue
-#from rentals and money spent on advertising.)
-How would this compare to a baseline where we sent ads to every user?
+(Be sure to consider both the revenue from rentals and money spent on advertising) How would this compare to a baseline where we sent ads to every user?
 ```138.6-85.8```
 ### c) How much money would be wasted on advertisements that don’t encourage a user to rent the movie?
 ``` 0.2 * 727 ```